twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 11 Notes.md

 ___

-# Monetary Policy in the Dynamic Aggregate Demand and Aggregate Supply Model
+# Monetary Policy in the Dynamic Aggregate Demand and Aggregate2 Supply Model **not on the exam**
 The previous discussion simplified monetary policy by ignoring continuous inflation and long-run economic growth.
 The **dynamic aggregate demand and aggregate supply model** accounts for these.

 -   Over time, the Canadian labour force, capital stock, and technological change increase, causing potential GDP to rise (LRAS shifts right).